6 Reasons Why You should target CAT before CETAnisha Mukhija

 Out of a total of 650 students in IIMs, 150 CATKing Students secured their seats successfully.

 Out of a total of 120 students in JBIMS, 54 CATKing students secured their seats successfully.

 Some More Info on CAT & CET:

 Both CAT and CET are management entrance exams; test the skills of the students on the basis of which they will select in MBA Colleges.
 Although these 2 exams help students to get into colleges; they have a vast difference in the pattern and colleges that accept their scores.

-CAT is one of the toughest entrance examinations for getting admission into the management profession and studies.
+CAT is one of the toughest and competitive entrance examinations for getting admission into the management profession and studies.

 The CAT examination consists of 100 questions weighing 300 marks and there are 3 sections viz.

 - Quantitative Ability

 - 2 sections consist of Verbal Ability and Quantitative Ability of 34 questions and Third Section ie. Data Interpretation and Logical Reasoning consists of 32 questions, i.e. Entire paper comprises 100 questions and each question carries 3 marks.